barroncn/Ryde-or-Drive/pseudo.md

         -request assistance utilizing Postman for UBER and Lyft APIs -be prepared to explain the MVP-version of our APP along with features we would like to implement.

+on submit
+input vars go to google APIs
+google API vars are stored
+google input vars go to UBER and Lyft APIS
+Uber and Lyft API vars are stored
+Uber and Lyft vars to to output

+start
+    dest
+        UBER
+            write UBER
+        Lyft
+            write Lyft